 Upgrades

 If you frivolously upgrade software you are tempting fate.
 Upgrade only if you are compelled to do so, or if the company is less stupid like Google or Apple.
 Your antivirus upgrade is also fine, as long as it is free.
 You never need to pay for an antivirus that you can use for free.
 You do NOT need to be protected even more.
 Essentially, if it ain't broken don't fix it.
 Software updates are sometimes worse than the older one.
 It happens all the time.
 This is especially true of Microsoft operating systems.
 When a new one comes out, wait at least 2 years and then search online reviews of the operating system to make sure they haven't released another multi-million dollar loser, or call and ask me.
 Wow, I just realized that Windows 10 became popular in Early 2016.
-In the last year it seems mostly stable now, and Windows 11 seems a little better, so far.
+In the last year it seems mostly stable now, and Windows 11, not as good.
 Microsoft updates are still more of a liability than a necessity in my experience.

 If you did upgrade to Windows 10 and everything seems ok, I suggest you still backup any important data.
 Approach Windows 10 like you don’t really trust it with your important files.